 The after-shave buttons may appear for different reasons.
 To effectively solve the problem, you must detect it and then eliminate it.

 Before looking for a way to get rid of post-shave acne, you need to make sure that it is in fact the result of the suspected action.
-This is because, as most of you know, the problem may actually be related to with one’s internal organs.
-Shaving, for its part, may only be guilty of irritating and further injuring the already inflamed skin.
+This is because, as most of you know, the problem may actually be related to one’s internal organs.
+Shaving, for its part, may only contribute to irritating and further injuring the already inflamed skin.
 The following is a list of common causes of rashes on the face:

 • Hormonal imbalance: can occur at any age,

 • Dysbiosis: the accumulation of toxins in the intestine is almost always followed by a rash on the face,